lexical-cloud/lexical-cloud-docs/en/pages/data-model.md

 weight: 20
 ---

 The docs of Lexical.cloud curate cloud products into hierarchical categories known as a taxonomy.
+Taxonomy terms are populated by metadata from each doc and glossary entry.

-{{< alert title="Work in Progress" >}}
+{{< alert title="Help us improve!" >}}
 Use "Create docs issue" to submit ideas for improving the below illustrations.
 Thanks!
 {{< /alert >}}